OWASP/Top10/2017/en/0xA2-Auth-Session-Mgmt.md

 | --- | --- | --- | --- | --- | --- |
 | App Specific |  2 | 2 | 2 | 2 | App Specific |

+This issue is easily exploitable by manual means using freely available off the self tools and techniques.
+This issue is found in 40% of all assessments.
+The impact of exploitation is compromise of at least one targeted account, and often millions of accounts for undirected attacks.

+## Am I vulnerable to attack?

 Evidence of identity, authentication and session management are critical for separating malicious unauthenticated attackers with users who you might have a legal relationship.

-## Am I vulnerable to attack?

 Common authentication vulnerabilities include: